Written by John Carson

 We are to give honour to the Son the same as we give honour

 to the Father [John 5:23].
 Jesus is the Almighty Creator of all

 The Bible clearly shows that it is proper to pray to our Creator, Jesus Christ.

 Please send your questions or comments to:

-Send you prayer requests to:
+Send you prayer

 All our correspondances are treated respectfully and confidentially.